The foundations of a healthy data culture

 • Grow an ambassador network: Build a network of ‘data ambassadors’ on both the business and the IT side.
 These people can answer data-related questions for their colleagues and new hires.

-“As the adage goes: ‘data is the new soil on which companies can strengthen their position’,” Bart concludes.
+“As the adage goes: ‘data is the new soil on which companies can strengthen their position’,” Charlotte concludes.
 “That is, if your people know how to farm the land and can actively use data insights.
 Only then will we be able to move from gut-driven to data-driven decision making.”

 data & analytics: unlock the full potential of your business